The short story is characterised by its singularity:

 Encounter stories

 In the encounter story, the ‘protagonist’ is confronted by another character, or situation that shakes up her/his everyday routine.
 That protagonist must engage with that new situation because suddenly, unexpectedly, something important is now at stake.
 Anton Chekov, the Russian short story writer draws heavily on this type of story in a large number of his works.
 It is worth reading The Chemist’s Wife, or his most famous story The Lady with the Lapdog, with the above notion in mind.
 Many of Flannery O’Connor’s short stories are about traumatic encounters.
 It is a very powerful, widely exploited story type which I also turn to when writing longer narratives, especially when I wish to embark on a deep exploration of my characters and their relationships.
-Two examples of encounter stories in my own work are A Different Ocean and Tell NOne About This – the title story in my most recent collection.
+Two examples of encounter stories in my own work are A Different Ocean and Tell No One About This – the title story in my most recent collection.

 Classic stories